Table of Contents

 Do You Burn More Calories In Winter Or Summer?

 When you’re working out in the heat, your body works overtime to keep you cool.
 It sends more blood to the skin’s surface and produces sweat, which cools you off as it evaporates.
 This process uses up some energy, but not as much as the body’s calorie-burning efforts in cold weather.
-So while you might feel exhausted after a sweaty summer run, you’re not necessarily burning more calories than you would in cooler conditions.
+Even if you feel tired after a hot summer run, you may not burn more calories than in cooler weather.

 But here’s where summer can shine: longer workouts.
 The warm weather often makes outdoor activities like cycling, swimming, or running more accessible for extended periods.
 And longer, steady-state cardio sessions can help you burn calories, especially if you stay consistent.